 Mr. Michael Wilk

-This Feedback Digest is based on 11 feedbacks from experienced counsel covering numerous complex commercial matters, including one class action claim.
+This Feedback Digest is based on 15 feedbacks from experienced counsel covering numerous complex commercial matters, including one class action claim.
 Feedbacks were initially submitted in September 2009.
 Four were received in 2014 covering mediations held in 2013-14.

 Mr. Wilk’s raters all rated his skills and abilities at a level 4 or 5 and were unanimous in their willingness and intent to use him again and recommend him to colleagues.
 Some had done so already numerous times.
 All but one resolved their matters in the mediations or shortly afterward, and one rater noted that his mediation was ongoing and if it settled, Mr. Wilk’s skill would be a significant factor.
 Mr. Wilk was viewed as possessing high business acumen, creative, and understanding of human nature and various personalities.
 His ability to synthesize complex arguments into a single proposition was lauded.
 One reviewer praised him for his efficiency and effectiveness.
-He was cited often for his persistence, follow-up and grasp of issues as well as his practical and common sense approach.
+He was cited often for his persistence and tenacity, follow-up and grasp of issues as well as his practical and common sense approach.
 It was noted that he was well prepared and worked hard to achieve fair results.
-His calm demeanor and approach to the mediation process were cited as factors that made a difference in the outcome of the matter.
+His calm and professional demeanor and approach to the mediation process were cited as factors that made a difference in the outcome of the matter.

 The comments regarding Mr. Wilk were uniformly positive.
 One attorney described Mr. Wilk as “solid” and another, “a sophisticated business lawyer, he is thorough and innovative”.
 Another noted, “I recommend him regularly – he is very capable and persistent – gets along well with people and gets the matter resolved.” “ Michael Wilk is very effective in getting people to the point that they see the benefits of resolving their differences.”
 Finally, one user summed him up as "The most diligent mediator I've met in 25 years."

 All of the raters were satisfied to very satisfied with the mediation process and the costs of the mediation (one noted that he was underpaid) and there were no negative comments.